 When the houses were being constructed, a buyer could purchase a fully landscaped one of Krisel's houses with a swimming pool, air conditioning, a modern design and a fence for just $29,900.

 His signature look is a contemporary, crisp design with post-and-beam construction, a large amount of glass, and an open floor plan that allows natural light to cascade through the home.
 Another feature that helped to set Krisel's tract homes apart was the blended outdoor and indoor living spaces.
 He was also the man who made the "butterfly roof" popular.

 William Krisel was born in 1924 in China to American parents.
 At the age of 11, William sketched a family home to be built in Southern California, and his father sent the sketch off to an architect, who suggested William pursue a career in architecture.

 He attended the University of Southern California to pursue this career and graduated in 1949.
-While serving in the army in WWII, Krisel quizzed other soldiers what type of homes they would want after the war -- and what they wouldn’t want.
+While serving in the army in WWII, Krisel quizzed other soldiers about what type of homes they would want after the war -- and what they wouldn’t want.

 Later Architectural Achievements

-When most people hear the phrase "Palm Springs architecture," they likely imagine rows of perfectly geometric, mid-century homes, with vividly painted accents and uniquely angled windows.
+When most people hear "Palm Springs architecture," they likely imagine rows of perfectly geometric, mid-century homes with vividly painted accents and uniquely angled windows.
 There is no question that this city is still linked with the decades of the 1950s and 1960s when it comes to architecture, and most of this is thanks to a small but impressive group of architects, builders and developers whose tract homes helped shape this community.
 One of these architects is Jack Meiselman.

 The Early Days of Jack Meiselman